 Owner Controlled Insurance Program and Construction Program.
-The City maintains an Owner Controlled Insurance Program ("OCIP") for its capital improvement plan.
+The Department of Aviation maintains an Owner Controlled Insurance Program ("OCIP") for its capital improvement plan.
 Any construction project identified as an OCIP project is covered.
 Every contractor at every level must enroll in the program, unless otherwise excluded from coverage.
 The coverage provided under OCIP includes workers compensation, general liability, and an excess liability policy.
 In addition, the City maintains a policy for Owner's Protective Professional Indemnity ("OPPI") which provides coverage for professional liability related to professional services provided by engineers and architects.
 The current OPPI policy runs from April 1, 2022 through January 1, 2026.
 Finally, as a part of its comprehensive construction protection, the City has a policy for Builder's Risk.
-The Builder's Risk has a policy limit of \$250 million per project.
+The Builder's Risk has a policy limit of \$25 million per project.
+Any projects with a value in excess of \$25 million will have its own policy.
 The City maintains Contractor's Pollution Liability for a term that runs from July 1, 2022 through July 1, 2027.